 Painting technique of Agne Kisonaite

 Could you recognize my modern art paintings at a glance?
 That’s entirely possible.
 You can always pay attention to the thin and sleek coat of paint – I’m not too fond of multiple acrylic layers visibly sitting on top of each other, so I created my own technique instead.
-Notice large bold shapes and pure contrasting colors.
-I try always to balance design and painting most smoothly.
-That’s why I use flashy colors and decorative details to convey a vibrant pop-art vibe.
+Notice large, bold shapes and pure contrasting colors.
+I always try to balance design and painting smoothly.
+I use flashy colors and decorative details to convey a vibrant pop-art vibe.

-Academy of Arts students often supports the notion that it’s necessary to wait for an impulse, for a creative muse.
+Academy of Arts students often support the notion that waiting for an impulse, for a creative muse, is necessary.
 I do the opposite.
 I never wait for the inspiration to strike – get down to work, and when the muse visits me, she finds me already in process.
 In my contemporary acrylic paintings, there are no coincidences.
-I have a precise technique that I use in all my contemporary acrylic paintings.
-I thought out all compositions to the smallest detail – even the elements that seem spontaneous.
+I use a precise technique in all my contemporary acrylic paintings.
+I thought out all compositions to the smallest detail – even the spontaneous elements.
 At the end of the day, I always aim for a clear, proportionate, and harmonious creation.

 The value of acrylic paintings in the modern world